Enter your zip to

 Costs, Rebates, and Environmental Impact of Solar Energy Systems

-2. Federal Tax Credit: Homeowners can claim the federal solar tax credit to offset installation costs, making solar energy more affordable.
+• Federal Tax Credit – You can claim a federal tax credit that helps cover solar panel installation costs, making the process more affordable.

 Frequently Asked Questions